open-rcp/rcp/docs/project-outline.md

 2. **rcp-server**: The server application that accepts connections and manages sessions
 3. **rcp-client**: Client library for connecting to RCP servers and controlling applications
 4. **rcp-service**: Runtime service managing the application lifecycle and configuration
-5. **rcp-cli**: Command-line tool for service and configuration management
+5. **rcp-cli**: Command-line tool for server administration only
 6. **rcp-api**: RESTful API for remote management and integration
-7. **rcp-desk**: Unified admin interface for web and desktop
+7. **rcp-admin**: Server administration interface for web and desktop
+8. **rcp-desk**: End-user client application for accessing virtual applications
-8. **rcp-ws-bridge**: Optional WebSocket bridge for browser clients
+9. **rcp-ws-bridge**: Optional WebSocket bridge for browser clients

 ## Codebase Structure